 Overall, the castle interiors are really well preserved.
 We passed through a scenic Baroque courtyard with porticoes and a delightful balcony to reach the rooms located on the upper floors.
 Each salon we visited is uniquely decorated with statues and paintings, while ceilings boast splendid frescoes with curious three-dimensional elements.

-The ballroom, for example, features a series of frescoes representing the four seasons, as well as false windows with reference to the colonies in the form a caged parrot.
-Particularly beautiful is the room of Pope Clemente XI, who was often a guest at the castle, which boasts a beautiful 15th-century flooring and remarkably beautiful stuccos.
+The ballroom, for example, features a series of frescoes representing the four seasons, as well as false windows with reference to the colonies in the form of a caged parrot.
+Particularly beautiful is the room of Pope Clemente XI, who was often a guest at the castle, which boasts beautiful 15th-century flooring and remarkably beautiful stuccos.